kognise/p2psc/README.md

 Just run `p2psc` and enter your hostname to start P2PSC.
 This hostname is what others will be able to use to connect to you.

 To peer with someone else, just send `/peer HOST:PORT` in chat.

+## FAQs

+**Does it support group chats?**
+Yep!
+Just peer to multiple people and it'll work fine.

+**How secure *is* it?**
+Well, nothing is encrypted.
+But by default it's only exposed to people on your local network and other people need both your IP and the port P2PSC is running on.

+**Can I use it with Ngrok to chat with other people across the web?**
+Why, yes!
+Just run P2PSC like this instead `p2psc ngrok SOME_PORT`, and then run `ngrok http SOME_PORT`.
+Then, in P2PSC when it asks for a host enter the url Ngrok gave you (without the `https://`).

+**How does P2PSC choose ports?
+Can I choose my own?**
+P2PSC currently will just choose a random port.
+And yes, you *can* choose your own!
+Just run `p2psc SOME_PORT`.